arvidh97/ink-game/README.md

 - Have access to a nav bar where sounds can be muted and have another look at instructions

 I intend to use the following technologies:
--Canvas to render background, character, ink pallets, and all platforms -Webpack and Babel to bundle all my code
+- Canvas to render background, character, ink pallets, and all platforms
+- Webpack and Babel to bundle all my code
--npm to manage project dependencies
+- npm to manage project dependencies
--P5.js to allow users to draw (future implementation)
+- P5.js to allow users to draw (future implementation)

 Between Friday and the weekend I hope to be able to render the player and allow them to move and have a gravity aspect to it (collision dectection with platforms)